exadel-jqm-contribution/jquery-mobile/js/widgets/README.md

 For animation widget use jQuery implementation of sliding by changing css-value `left`.
 For showing item `left == 0`, otherwise `left` can by `100%` or `-100%`

-#### Dependent widget

-The `dependent` option provide ability for create widget that ignore touch and clicks, but can by controlled by using widget API.

 ## API

 ### Data role